 So try my suggestions above, but also consider talking to someone else as well.
 Start with a friend or a loved one and see if they can help you see your anxiety from a different perspective.

 As always, you are strongly encouraged to consult with your physician or other qualified medical professional to help determine your own optimal level of magnesium, and to see whether magnesium supplementation is right for you.

 Seeing a doctor doesn't automatically mean they are going to put you on medication.

-If you have experience with anxiety, please leave a comment below and let us know if you've tried magnesium and whether or not it has helped.
+If you have experience with anxiety, or taking magnesium for anxiety, please leave a comment below and let us know how you are doing and if anything has helped you.